 Except where authority to vote for a director has been withheld, the proxies received pursuant to this solicitation will be voted "FOR" the nominees named below.
 If for any reason any nominee does not stand for election, such proxies will be voted in favor of the remainder of the nominees and may be voted for a substitute nominee in place of the nominee who did not stand.
 We have no reason to expect that any of the nominees will not stand for election.
-The election of directors will be determined by a plurality of the votes of shares present and entitled to vote at the Annual Meeting.
+The election of directors will be determined by a plurality of the shares voted at the Annual Meeting.